 - You can use mind-mapping software such as MindView so you can adapt and develop your notes when you have new ideas.
 MindView allows you to export your notes as a Word document and automatically transfers the mind map structure into your new document.

 - Tony Buzan, inventor of the mind map, suggests that each line that comes out of the main topic or subtopics should be labelled.
 He also advises that all the lines should be curved.
 Experiment with the different styles to see what works best for your understanding and memory of the material.
 Click on this link to access 'How To Mind Map With Tony Buzan (Using 3 Simple Rules)'

 You can access this excellent YouTube video on 'How to Mindmap: Going deeper into the 5 Basics'

 The Cornell format

-This format was invented by a professor in Cornell university in the 1950s and is designed primarily for note-making during lectures.
+This format was invented by a professor in Cornell University in the 1950s and is designed primarily for note-making during lectures.
 The page is divided into three sections, and each section is used for a different purpose.
-The Cornell format encourages you to be more effective and active during the note-making process, which should therefore help you memorise the material.
-To present them well:
+The Cornell format encourages you to be more effective and active during the note-making process, which should therefore help you absorb the material.
+To present your notes well:

 - Draw a line down the left-hand side of the page, making a slightly wider-than-normal margin.
 In the large section on the right, you take notes during the lecture in any way that you want (most likely following the linear notes format).

 - After the lecture, pull out the central points, the most important facts, the key dates etc., and write them in the left-hand margin.
-This will help you memorise and organise your notes.
+This will help you organise and understand your notes.

 - Draw a horizontal line near the bottom of the page.
-In this section, you will write a 1 or 2 sentence summary of the lecture at the end, capturing the main idea.
+In this section, you will write a one or two sentence summary of the lecture at the end, capturing the main idea.

 - Make sure you add to all three sections during/straight after the lecture.
-This helps to memorise the material.
-You can also use highlighting to make it more visually appealing.
+This helps to take in the material.
+You can also use highlighting to make the main points stand out.